MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/create-content/create-course-category/6_add-practice-course-and-exam.md

 ---
 title: Add practice quiz and exam for a course
 original-url: https://docs.microsoftcommunitytraining.com/docs/add-practice-course-and-exam
+author: nikotha
+ms.author: nikotha
+description: Microsoft Community Training platform allows trainers to add assessments as a way to evaluate learners on their knowledge and proficiency.
 ---

 # Add practice quiz and exam for a course